+Rainfall Data:

-Rainfall Data: Most African agriculture is rainfed, and rainfall data from satellite data sources are used to encounter water availability as an explanatory variable in the AfCP model.
+Most African agriculture is rainfed, and rainfall data from satellite data sources are used to encounter water availability as an explanatory variable in the AfCP model.

+Evapotranspiration:

-Evapotranspiration: The fourth input parameter to the AfCP model is the evapotranspiration (ET) data which is a proxy to assess crops' water stress.
+The fourth input parameter to the AfCP model is the evapotranspiration (ET) data which is a proxy to assess crops' water stress.

+Crop Calendar:

-Crop Calendar: AAgWa relies on FAO crop calendar to produce timely food crop production and yield forecasts across Africa.
+AAgWa relies on FAO crop calendar to produce timely food crop production and yield forecasts across Africa.
 Specific computations are performed during crop sowing and growing stages to provide production and yield forecasts before harvesting.

+Publications

-Publications AAgWa scientists are consistently contributing to filling the agricultural data knowledge gap for better crisis preparedness and sustained resilience across Africa.
-Research from AAgWa scientists includes work on:
+AAgWa scientists are consistently contributing to filling the agricultural data knowledge gap for better crisis preparedness and sustained resilience across Africa.
+Research from AAgWa scientists includes work on machine learning challenges and opportunities in Africa's agriculture sector, forecasting commodity prices, and remote sensing and machine learning for food crop production data in Africa post-COVID-19.

-The Ukraine Crisis and African Economies The Ukraine-Russia crisis has disrupted the global wheat trade as exports from Russia and Ukraine are restricted, and other major wheat exporters have limited or banned wheat exports altogether.
+The Ukraine Crisis and African Economies

+The Ukraine-Russia crisis has disrupted the global wheat trade as exports from Russia and Ukraine are restricted, and other major wheat exporters have limited or banned wheat exports altogether.
 The data scientists at AKADEMIYA2063 used the Africa Crop Production (AfCP) model developed in-house to predict wheat production in Kenya, Mozambique, South Africa, among others.
 The model uses satellite remote sensing data as explanatory variables and machine learning techniques as a predictive modeling framework to provide production level information before the harvesting period at the pixel-level.
 The remote sensing data enables the unique characterization of features on the earth surface on several wavelengths, eliminating the need for a physical human presence on the ground.

-The AAgWa Crop Production Forecasts Brief Series The AAgWa Crop Production Forecasts Briefs by AKADEMIYA2063 aim to provide more accurate and timely statistics about harvest and yield levels for nine key crops across nearly 50 African countries.
+The AAgWa Crop Production Forecasts Brief Series

+The AAgWa Crop Production Forecasts Briefs by AKADEMIYA2063 aim to provide more accurate and timely statistics about harvest and yield levels for nine key crops across nearly 50 African countries.
 The briefs are developed based on the AfCP model to produce estimates of expected crop yields and harvests at the beginning of every growing season.

-COVID-19 - Production Systems Disruption COVID-19 has had wide ranging impacts on production systems, resulting from a host of disruptions not just to health, but also transport, market and broader food systems.
+COVID-19 - Production Systems Disruption

+COVID-19 has had wide ranging impacts on production systems, resulting from a host of disruptions not just to health, but also transport, market and broader food systems.
 The difficulty of in-person data collection posed a real challenge to assessing the situation and providing an accurate picture of the crisis' ramifications.
 Under this workstream, AAgWa scientists used innovative remote sensing, big data, and computer learning methodologies to evaluate the impact on production systems at the local community level.
 The research focused on tracking the growing season for key local staples and applying cutting-edge tools to issue real time predictions of future food production at community level in a number of countries.

-Artificial Intelligence and Satellite Remote Sensing Data for Decision-making in the African Agricultural Sector www.aagwa.org

-Africa Agriculture Watch Headquarters AKADEMIYA2063 Kicukiro/Niboye KK 341 St 22 | P.O.
-Box 1855 Kigali-Rwanda & +250 788 318 315 kigali-contact@akademiya2063.org AKADEMIYA2063 Regional Office Lot N\3 Almadies | P.O.
-Box 24 933 Dakar-Senegal e +221 338 652 881 dakar-contact@akademiya2063.org For further information, please contact Dr. Racine Ly, Director, Department of Data Management, Digital Products, and Technology, AKADEMIYA2063, at: Critical Products and Technology, AKADEMIYA2063, at: Critical Products and Pr
+Africa Agriculture Watch Headquarters AKADEMIYA2063

+Kicukiro/Niboye KK 341 St 22 | P.O.
+Box 1855 Kigali, Rwanda & +250 788 318 315 hq-office@akademiya2063.org

+AKADEMIYA2063 Regional Office

+Lot N3 Almadies | P.O.
+Box 24 933 Ouakam, Dakar-Senegal 8 +221 338 652 881 dakar-contact@akademiya2063.org